runmingl/stop/README.md

 ### Getting Started

 This project is tested against the following Agda versions and their recomended standard library versions according to the [Agda wiki](https://wiki.portal.chalmers.se/agda/Libraries/StandardLibrary):
+- Agda 2.8.0 with Agda standard library 2.3
 - Agda 2.7.0.1 with Agda standard library 2.1.1/2.2
 - Agda 2.6.4.3 with Agda standard library 2.0
 - Agda 2.6.4.1 with Agda standard library 2.0